stevenyucodes/stevenyucodes/README.md

 ## Hi there 👋

 I am a data science graduate from the University of California, Berkeley.
-Currently I am just trying to expland and learn more.
+Currently I am just trying to expand and learn more.
 Trying to learn more math and computers.
 Working on more projects.

 Interesting facts about me outside of academics:
 - I enjoy the gym